 We arranged public spaces within our facilities to allow for social distancing.
 You will notice our waiting rooms and areas around reception desks have signs to keep you 6 feet apart.

-In order to reduce the risk of transmission of COVID-19, Pella Regional Health Center and its family of medical clinics will ask patients over the age of two to wear a fabric mask or homemade face covering to any medical appointment.
+In order to reduce the risk of transmission of COVID-19, Pella Regional Health Center and its family of medical clinics will ask patients over the age of two to wear a fabric mask or homemade face covering to any medical appointment regardless of their vaccination status.
 If patients do not have face coverings or fabric masks one will be provided by Pella Regional for use during the visit.
 Guidance from the CDC encourages the public to wear face coverings in places like clinics and hospitals, where it’s not always practical to maintain six feet of separation between individuals.
 Staff are all required to wear the proper personal protective equipment that is appropriate for their position.
 Watch a video about when and how to wear a mask https://www.youtube.com/watch?v=JiLipXrUhOA

 To protect the health of our patients and their families, Pella Regional Health Center will continue to screen all patients and visitors before entering the main campus of Pella Regional and Pella Regional’s family of clinics.